 A diaphragmatic hernia is a birth defect.
 It happens in a baby during pregnancy.

-The two most common types of diaphragmatic hernia are:
+The 2 most common types of diaphragmatic hernia are:

 - Bochdalek hernia.
 This involves the side and back of the diaphragm.
 The stomach, liver, spleen, or intestines move up into your child’s chest cavity.